Marketing analytics

 • Impressions: Number of impressions served

-Another option to get marketing analytics data is to configure and use self-managed sources from S3, GCS, Cloudflare R2, and Azure.
-You'll need to map the required columns for each table to enable the functionality.
+You can configure self-managed sources from S3, GCS, Cloudflare R2, and Azure.
+Like data warehouse sources, you'll need to map the required columns for each table to enable the functionality.

 Note: We strongly recommend using JSON format for better support and troubleshooting.
-Like data warehouse tables, you simply need to create a connection between PostHog and your marketing source, map the desired fields, and PostHog will automatically sync the marketing data.
+You simply need to create a connection between PostHog and your marketing source, map the desired fields, and PostHog will use the marketing data directly from that source.

 Please refer to the data pipeline docs for more information on configuring external data sources.